 Even SQM President B. Don Haynie, Sr. admitted that the video showed "improper stunning techniques" and at least "two instances in which [a pig] was not rendered unconscious on the first stun."

-The flesh of animals from this slaughterhouse is reportedly still served in Mississippi and Alabama schools.
+The flesh of animals from this slaughterhouse was reportedly still served in Mississippi and Alabama schools.

-Because the HMSA requires that pigs be handled with a minimum of excitement and discomfort immediately prior to slaughter and during stunning, as is necessary to ensure rapid and effective insensibility to pain—and given that federal funds subsidize Mississippi and Alabama schools' meal programs—PETA alerted the U.S. Department of Agriculture Food Safety and Inspection Service (FSIS) to the conduct documented at SQM and requested an investigation.
+Because the Humane Methods of Slaughter Act (HMSA) requires that pigs be handled with a minimum of excitement and discomfort immediately prior to slaughter and during stunning, as is necessary to ensure rapid and effective insensibility to pain—and given that federal funds subsidize Mississippi and Alabama schools' meal programs—PETA alerted the U.S. Department of Agriculture Food Safety and Inspection Service (FSIS) to the conduct documented at SQM and requested an investigation.